 What was the relationship between samurai and shrines?

-Article 1 of the “Goseibai-shikimoku,” the basic law of the Kamakura shogunate and the foundation of Bushido, states that “one should repair shrines and devote oneself exclusively to performing Shinto rites.
+Article 1 of the “Goseibai-shikimoku,” the fundamental law of the Kamakura shogunate and the foundation of Bushido, states that “one should repair shrines and devote oneself exclusively to performing Shinto rites.
 The Shogunate protected the Shinto gods and Buddha immensely.

 From the 14th century onwards: Chaotic period